dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 * **Missing EC patch**:
   * For desktops, make sure you have your EC SSDT both in EFI/OC/ACPI and ACPI -> Add, **double check it's enabled.**
   * If you don't have one, grab it here: [Getting started with ACPI](https://dortania.github.io/Getting-Started-With-ACPI/)
-  * Laptop users will need to rename their main EC: [Getting started with ACPI](https://dortania.github.io/Getting-Started-With-ACPI/)
-    * **Do not use SSDT-EC on a laptop**
 * **IRQ conflict**:
   * Most common on older laptops and pre-builts, run SSDTTime's FixHPET option and add the resulting SSDT-HPET.aml and ACPI patches to your config( the SSDT will not work without the ACPI patches)
 * **PCI allocation issue**: